hiperiondev/SM1vm/README.md

 .endm:    End of a macro definition.
 .include: Start reading from a specified file.
 .word:    Define new mnemonic from complete line.
-Ex. dup@  get t2n d+1 .label:   Assign the address of label.
+Ex. dup@  get t2n d+1 .label:   Assign the address at this point to label.
 ```
+NOTE: Directives can't be used inside macro.
 ## FORTH
 ```
 [TODO]